 - Document your recovery – Start a pain journal to record the details of your recovery, such as your daily pain levels and physical limitations.

-- Gather important documents – Make copies of your medical bills, medical records, and documents that show proof of your financial losses, such as pay stubs or bank statements.
+- Gather essential documents – Make copies of your medical bills, medical records, and documents that show proof of your financial losses, such as pay stubs or bank statements.

-- Contact your insurance provider – Insurance policies usually require you to notify your insurance provider within a certain timeframe if you want to claim compensation from your own policy.
+- Contact your insurance provider – Insurance policies usually require you to notify your insurance provider within a specific timeframe to claim compensation from your policy.

 - Watch what you share with others – Avoid sharing unnecessary details about the accident with others or posting photos or updates about it on social media.

-- Contact a lawyer – Get in touch with a hit-and-run accident lawyer as soon as possible so they can protect your rights and maximize your compensation from all available sources.
+- Contact a car accident lawyer – Get in touch with a hit-and-run accident lawyer as soon as possible so they can protect your rights and maximize your compensation from all available sources.

 Who Is Held Liable for My Injuries If the Police Cannot Find the At-Fault Driver?

 In many cases, the police don’t find at-fault drivers after hit-and-run accidents.
-If this happens to you, you could seek compensation for your injuries from your own insurance provider.
-If you have uninsured motorist (UM) or medical payments (MedPay) coverage, it could pay for your injuries and related losses.
+If this happens to you, you could seek compensation from your insurance provider for your injuries.
+It could pay for your damages and related losses if you have uninsured motorist (UM) or medical payments (MedPay) coverage.
 And if you exhaust the limits of your auto insurance policy, you could also file a claim with your health insurance carrier.